Colton Gordon: Professional career

+Houston Astros

 Gordon returned from the injury in 2022 to play for the rookie–level Florida Complex League Astros, Single–A Fayetteville Woodpeckers, and High–A Asheville Tourists.
-He was a combined 2-1 with a 2.35 ERA, a WHIP of 0.787, .182 average-against, and a strikeout/walk ratio of 9.75 (second-best in the minor leagues).
+He was a combined 2–1 with a 2.35 ERA, a WHIP of 0.787, .182 average-against, and a strikeout/walk ratio of 9.75 (second-best in the minor leagues).
 After the season, he pitched in the Arizona Fall League for the Surprise Saguaros.
 He was named a 2022 MiLB.com Organization All-Star.
 Astros pitching coach Bill Murphy said "[Gordon] had a fantastic year last year....
 The sky's the limit for him."

 In March 2023, MiLB.com named Gordon the "emergent star" of the American League West, and he was the Astro's # 10 prospect according to MLB.com.
-His four-seam fastball from a low release point was generally 89-92 mph and could reach 94 mph, and he also threw a mid-70s curveball, a 78-82 mph slider, a low-80s sinking changeup, and a cutter.
+His four-seam fastball from a low release point was generally 89–92 mph and could reach 94 mph, and he also threw a mid-70s curveball, a 78–82 mph slider, a low-80s sinking changeup, and a cutter.
 Gordon began 2023 with the Double–A Corpus Christi Hooks, and was later promoted to the Triple-A Sugar Land Space Cowboys.
-In 29 appearances (24 starts) split between the two affiliates, he compiled a 7-7 record and 4.14 ERA with 151 strikeouts across 128 1/3 innings pitched.
+In 29 appearances (24 starts) split between the two affiliates, he compiled a 7–7 record and 4.14 ERA with 151 strikeouts across 128 1/3 innings pitched.
 He was named a 2023 MiLB.com Organization All-Star.

 Gordon spent 2024 with the Triple–A Sugar Land Space Cowboys, making 25 appearances (24 starts) and compiling an 8–2 record and 3.94 ERA with 124 strikeouts (4th in the PCL) across 123 1/3 innings pitched.
-He led the league among qualified pitchers in batting average against (.238) and WHIP (1.22), and his team went 21-4 in games he started.
+He led the league among qualified pitchers in batting average against (.238) and WHIP (1.22), and his team went 21–4 in games he started.
 He was twice named PCL Pitcher of the Week, and was named a PCL All Star.
 On November 19, 2024, the Astros added Gordon to their 40-man roster to protect him from the Rule 5 draft.

 Gordon was optioned to Triple-A Sugar Land to begin the 2025 season.
-In eight starts for Sugar Land, he was 4-0 with a 2.55 ERA and 43 strikeouts and eight walks across 42 1/3 innings pitched.
+In eight starts for Sugar Land, he was 4–0 with a 2.55 ERA and 43 strikeouts and eight walks across 42 1/3 innings pitched.

 On May 14, 2025, Gordon was promoted to the major leagues for the first time.
 He made his MLB debut that evening as the starting pitcher at Daikin Park versus the Kansas City Royals.
 Gordon logged 4 1/3 innings and ceded 3 runs; the Astros won 4–3 and he received a no decision.
 On June 6, he earned his first major league win with by tossing five innings versus the Cleveland Guardians, surrendering one run on seven hits, and striking out five to set up an Astros' 4–2 win at Progressive Field.